dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-automation-customproperties-cmdb/index.en.md

 * Using customProperties with VCF Automation is a great way to keep 3rd party processes out of VMware vCenter.
 * customProperty values can be added Post Provision of a new VM deployment in VCF Automation.
+* Think of other customProperties you would want to add to a VCF Automation VM Deployment.
+This technique can be done for a lot use cases.
+* The primary purpose of this blog post is to inform VCF Automation users that it's possible to add or modify customProperties for VM deployments even after the VM has been created.

 ---